ranikrw/datasett_aarsregnskaper/README.md

 # datasett_aarsregnskaper
-This code is for master's theses I supervise
+This code is for master's theses I supervise.\
+Later, I will make this repository public.

 ## code_for_predictions.py
 Reproduces to some degree much of the results of Table 2 in the following study:\